khawslee/ATS-Friendly-Resume/README.md

 # ATS-Friendly-Resume

 This application is designed to help job seekers create resumes that are optimized for Applicant Tracking Systems (ATS).
-It leverages Google's Generative AI to provide several tools for improving your resume and cover letter.
+It allows users to select from a list of generative AI models, including Google's Generative AI and Deepseek R1, to provide several tools for improving your resume and cover letter.

 ## Features